3 benefits to consider when you bike to work

 “We’ve always committed to one vehicle or less.
 We’ve saved on the cost of a car, fuel and insurance over the years,” she said.
 “But it takes planning.”

-You don’t need to commit to a huge life change like that during Bike to Work Week, though.
+You don’t need to commit to a huge life change like that, though.

 “Just get comfortable biking and keep pushing yourself,” Eudaley-Loebach said.
 “The more committed you become, the more money you can save and the healthier you’ll be.”